Gryffinclaw Solutions

 Now that you have your text written, it's time to start writing the code for the website.
 Start with the basics and once you get to the text, you can copy and paste it into the code itself.
 Make sure you follow good coding practices to make sure your code is readable and understandable to yourself and others.
 Every good website has code that is well organized and arranged!

-Step 4: Before you use the AI assistant
+Step 4: Before using the AI assistant

 You should have quite a large amount of code written at this point in your project.
 It may be tempting now to use AI to help you with the rest, but there's another skill you can use before using the AI: Google search.
 Using Google search, there is a wealth of information at your fingertips, including information on HTML coding.
 If there is something that you would like to add to your website that you don't know how to do, Google it!
 For example, maybe you want the background of your website about galaxies in space to have a background of stars in space.
 Google it and try to find sources that will help you write this code on your own!
 There are plenty of great resources like Code.org and W3Schools.com that can help you achieve your website goals before resorting to using the AI assistant.
 Try your best to figure it out on your own before you resort to using the AI assistant.